Contango and the Known Risk to ETFs

 Staying On Top of your Investment

-Broadening the expiration date of the futures contracts USO will transact in was likely adopted by the fund managers as a self-preservation measure after the May Oil Futures Contracts had experienced a selling frenzy.
-The selling left the price of the contract negative.
-The reason for the negative price is that holders of the contract are expected to take delivery.
+Broadening the variety and expiration date of futures contracts USO now holds was likely adopted by the fund managers as a self-preservation measure after the May Oil Futures Contracts had experienced its own selling frenzy.
+In a historical move, the selling brought the price of the contract negative.
+The reason for the negative price is that the holders of the contract are contractually obligated to take delivery.
 Worldwide storage for crude oil is at capacity.
-Taking delivery could mean filling a ship and letting it sit idle until the glut burns off.
-When the futures price and spot price of a commodity don’t converge as expiration nears a situation market participants call “contango” occurs.
-Contango can wreak havoc in ETFs that invest in futures contracts rather than actual commodities.
+Taking delivery could actually mean filling a ship and letting it sit idle until the glut burns off.
+That's expensive, so the normal convergence with spot prices didn't unfold as normal when a contract nears expiration.
+If the futures price and spot price of a commodity don’t converge as expiration nears, a situation that market participants call “contango” occurs.
+Contango can wreak havoc in ETFs that invest in futures contracts rather than actual stocks or commodities.

-USCF is the manager of USO.
-They have as their tagline “INVEST IN WHAT’S REAL."
+USCF is the manager of the ETF USO.
+The company has as its tagline, “INVEST IN WHAT’S REAL."
 At the moment, it is difficult or impossible to know what is real with their fund.
 On April 28, the reverse 8 for 1 stock split will take place.
-This resulting higher cost of share price may dissuade some of the smaller investors that prefer more shares and lower prices.
-USOs lower price has attracted inflows every day since April 8, for a total of about $3.3 billion.
+This resulting higher cost of share price may dissuade some of the smaller investors that prefer more shares and lower dollar prices at entry.
+USO's lower cost per share has attracted inflows every day since April 8, for a total of about $3.3 billion.
 Demand for the ETF was so high that the fund exhausted the number of shares it was allowed to issue under past filings.
-USO has asked the U.S. Securities and Exchange Commission for permission to register an additional 4 billion shares, according to USCF, which runs the ETF.
+USO has asked the U.S. Securities and Exchange Commission for permission to register an additional 4 billion shares, according to USCF.

 Determining what an investment will do next is never certain.
-But taking a view on an ETF with uncertain investment parameters may be riskier than it needs to be.
-USO is the biggest exchange-traded fund tracking oil right now.
-Wall Street veterans want no part of it., except perhaps as a short.
-Small investors may want to wait investors until the contents below the surface is better understood.
+But putting yourself into an ETF with uncertain investment parameters or exposure may be riskier than it needs to be.
+Investors need to know as much as they can about what is going on below the surface.
+USO is the biggest exchange-traded fund representing oil prices.
+Yet, Wall Street veterans want no part of it., except perhaps as a short.

 Sources:Short sellers make nearly $300 million betting against retail investors’ favorite oil fund